corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md

 title: "Write an advanced state"
 ---

 Now that you have created a state to represent a voucher, you must create a `BoardingTicket` state to represent the ticket that the customer receives when they redeem their `MarsVoucher`.
-This state has some additional complexity - it uses a secondary constructor and helper method to change the owner of the `BoardingTicket`.
+This state has some additional complexity—it uses a secondary constructor and helper method to change the owner of the `BoardingTicket`.

 You will be creating this state in the same directory as `MarsVoucher` (`contracts/src/main/kotlin/net/corda/missionMars/states/`).